When and How to Ask For a Raise at Work

-When and how to ask for a raise at work
+Feeling underpaid?
+It may be time to ask for a raise at work.

 Self-evaluation: Do you deserve a raise?

-Before you decide to ask for more money, ask yourself the following questions.
+Before you make your request, ask yourself the following questions:

 - Do you meet and exceed the expectations of your job description?